0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 Washington state has no crime named *brandishing*.
 However, there are two statutes that criminalize actions commonly referred to as "brandishing".

 Under RCW [9.41.230](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.230) it is illegal to aim a firearm, loaded or not, at another human being and to wilfully discharge a firearm in a public place where others might be endangered.

 Under RCW [9.41.270](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.270), except in a person's home or business or in lawful defense, it is illegal to carry, exhibit, display, or draw any deadly weapon in an intent to intimidate another or in a manner that warrants alarm for the safety of others.

 The courts have generally interpreted that "warrants alarm" has a reasonableness requirement, meaning that any reasonable person would also be alarmed.
-This is important as it defends against ridiculous claims.
+This is important as it defends against frivolous claims.
 See [*State v.
 Maclolek* (1984)](https://law.justia.com/cases/washington/supreme-court/1984/49904-7-1.html), [*State v.
 Spencer* (1994)](http://courts.mrsc.org/appellate/075wnapp/075wnapp0118.htm), and [*State v.
 Owens* (2014)](https://law.justia.com/cases/washington/court-of-appeals-division-ii/2014/43702-3.html).

-In particular, in *Spencer*, the Court had the following to say:

-> [4,5] ...
-As the Superior Court found, the statute only prohibits the carrying or displaying of weapons when objective circumstances would warrant alarm in a reasonable person...
-> [8] ...
-In addition, we adopt the Superior Court's conclusion that a reasonable person standard is incorporated into the phrase "warrants alarm"...
-> "As the State points out, the Legislature's use of the word "warrants" in the statute implies that there must be a sufficient objective basis for the alarm, i.e., circumstances must be such that a reasonable person would be alarmed."